Key Takeaways

 - Repeat for 4 breath cycles (you can work up to 8)

-Pro tip: The numbers matter less than the ratio.
-If 4-7-8 feels too long, try 2-3.5-4.
-The key is exhaling longer than you inhale.
+Pro tip: The exact counts matter less than the ratio.
+If 4-7-8 feels too long, scale it down—try 2-3.5-4.
+Just keep the exhale longer than the inhale.

 "Breathing is the only autonomic function we can consciously control.
 Use it."